klee045/assurity/README.md

   - unable to use a redirect endpoint for admin users to grant consent as part of the flow as this assumes there is an interface available to do redirects and callbacks
   - if there is an interface available, it will then mean there will be users involved and so it will no longer be just a daemon app and the [OAuth 2.0 code grant](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-auth-code-flow) should be used instead

+- It might also be possible that retrieval of Security Group information might be a cron job of some sort, which also indicates that the app will be headless with no interface.

 - The current method of storing secrets and IDs in `.env` is definitely not ideal and secure but this direction was chosen to cut down on overhead trying to find a suitable self-hostable solution
   - with time, other more secure storage options should be explored: `AWS Secrets Manager`, `Azure Key Vault`